Solar Panels in New Milton, Hampshire

 Going Solar in New Milton

 New Milton is a community in Hampshire.
 The area receives around 1,660 sunshine hours annually, allowing a 4kWp solar system to generate approximately 3,960 kWh per year, enough to cover 104% of an average household's electricity needs.
-Hampshire ranks #8 in the UK for solar yield, making New Milton an excellent location for solar panels.
-Solar panels in New Milton benefit from 0% VAT on installation, with estimated annual savings of £1109+.
+Hampshire sits at #8 in the UK for solar yield, putting New Milton among the best spots in the country for generation.
+Solar panels in New Milton benefit from 0% VAT on installation, with estimated annual savings of £705+.
 Local MCS-certified installers can assess your property and provide a customised quote.

 Solar panel benefits in New Milton, Hampshire